Let’s get your Amazon FBA business ready for tax time!

 Are you ready for tax season?

-While most people groan and many try to procrastinate over anything tax-related, the fact is that the better prepared you are, the more likely that things will go well for you.
+While most people groan and many try to procrastinate over anything Amazon FBA tax-related, the fact is that the better prepared you are, the more likely that things will go well for you.

-First of all, you really need to be keeping on top of anything tax and accounting all year around.
+Therefore, tax season is not when you need to get everything together for your FBA business.
 If you let it build up to an onerous task for tax time, you’ll only make more work for yourself and possibly miss things which put you at a disadvantage.

 Here’s what you need to know and have ready: